 I picked up an OXO measuring jigger at a yard sale, and I absolutely love it.
 It makes it easy to measure out small amounts of liquids quickly and precisely.
 It has marks from 1/2 tablespoon all the way up to four tablespoons, so you don’t have to bother with filling a measuring spoon more than once, when you need multiple tablespoons of something.
 And you don’t have to worry about spilling, like you do when you try to fill a measuring spoon with a liquid ingredient.

 If Hunter boots are out of your price range, I highly recommend Kamik boots.
 I have a pair of their Jennifer Rain Boots that I love.
 They’re super durable, and they fit snugger to the leg than most rain boots, so they’re easy to move around in.
 And they’re comfortable, too.
 This is what I wear up at the cabin.
-I’ve been wearing the same pair for two years, and they still don’t show any signs of wear.
+I’ve been wearing the same pair for three years, and they still don’t show any signs of wear.
 All the other brands I tried were quick to split.
 Catch them on sale, and you’ll pay around $30 for a pair.

 It took many years, and a killer sale, for me to finally splurge on a Blendtec Blender.
 Now, that I have one, I wish I’d done it a lot sooner.
 This thing is an absolute beast, and blends anything you throw at it.
 I feel like I’ve barely touched the surface of what it can do.
 I tried to save money by buying a much cheaper Ninja blender, but it didn’t take long for it to break.